 Inspecting "Fin's thoughts"

-For more granular detail, click the light bulb icon on a thought and select Expand thoughts.
+For more granular detail, click the Fin Thoughts and click See more.
 This reveals:

 The current step: The specific Procedure step Fin was executing.